Best Inversion Tables for Back Pain Relief

 - Very short sessions (under 3 minutes)

-- Using inversion as sole treatment without exercise or other therapies
+- Using inversion as sole treatment without exercise

 - Obesity or significant deconditioning